-Products/services consist of information, physical things, social products such as agreements, intangibles such as entertainment or peace of mind, and/or actions produced by a work system for the benefit and use of its customers.
-The term “products/services” is used because the controversial distinction between products and services in marketing and service science is not important for WST even though product-like vs. service-like is the basis of a series of valuable design dimensions for characterizing and designing the things that a work system produces.
+Product/services consist of information, physical things, social products such as agreements, intangibles such as entertainment or peace of mind, and/or actions produced by a work system for the benefit and use of its customers.
+The term “product/service” is used because the controversial distinction between products and services in marketing and service science is not important for WST even though product-like vs. service-like is the basis of a series of valuable design dimensions for characterizing and designing the things that a work system produces.

 Customers are recipients of a work system’s products/ services for purposes other than performing work activities within the work system.
 Since work systems exist to produce products/services for their customers, an analysis of a work system should consider who the customers are, what they want, and how they use whatever the work system produces.
 External customers are work system customers who are the enterprise’s customers, whereas internal customers are work system customers who are employed by the enterprise, such as customers of a payroll work system.